void-linux/void-packages/Manual.md

 1. Required: Another package either within the repository or pending inclusion requires the package.

+In particular, new themes and small shell scripts are highly unlikely to be accepted.
+New fonts are welcome if they provide value beyond aesthetics (e.g. they contain glyphs for a script missing in already packaged fonts).

 <a id="buildphase"></a>
 ### Package build phases